 Mmmm I love a good dish that can come right out of the summer garden.
+Our garden is overflowing in tomatoes right now.
 Pico De Gallo is one of those dishes that can come right out of the garden.
 The only issue is Pico De Gallo has cilantro.
 I am one of those people that just can not handle the taste of cilantro.
 Cilantro is often referred to as Mexican parsley so I discided to try parsley as an alternative for cilantro.
 The two are so close in appearance but parsley doesn’t have that soapy taste I dislike.
 This Pico De Gallo without cilantro is the perfect alternative when I want something close to this classic Mexican salsa.
 This garden-fresh salsa is a Mexican classic with a twist so anyone can enjoy it.

 Make your own Garden Fresh Pico De Gallo Without Cilantro